 - Found in the EC and southern KZN.

-- Reports of occurrences elsewhere are believed to be garden escapees.
+- Reports of occurrences elsewhere are probably garden escapees.

 Natural Habitat: Moist sandy coastal soil, near rivers, in grasslands and on rocky slopes.